Attacking Alzheimer’s: A Conversation with Jim Sullivan

 How has Alzheimer's research progressed over the years?

-Very recently we discovered that the formation of these beta-amyloid plaques and tangles starts to occur when people are as young as in their 40s.
+Recently it has been discovered that the formation of these beta-amyloid plaques and tangles starts to occur when people are as young as in their 40s.
 This process begins fairly slowly, but it is constant and unrelenting.
 Over time, the accumulation of amyloid and tangles disrupts the way neurons communicate with each other, ultimately causing their death.
 That’s when you see the symptoms of the disease.

 So the damage is done long before the patient becomes symptomatic?

-We know now that there is a pre-symptomatic phase when patients don’t show cognitive decline that could last for up to 10 years or more.
+We know now that there is a pre-symptomatic phase when patients don’t show cognitive decline that could last for 10 years or more.
 So when patients start showing mild cognitive impairment, for example forgetting words, it indicates significant damage.
 Over time, moderate cognitive impairment becomes severe.
 This is when patients start showing the signs of severe dementia and the behaviors associated with it, like agitation and aggression.

 How are you looking at treating Alzheimer’s?

 Many companies have been getting away from pursuing Alzheimer’s treatments.
-Why jump into a field that others are avoiding?
+Why jump into a field that others are avoiding